EKT/FSM-Engine/README.md

     </bean>
 ```

 So, we have one event, two states and one transition.
-The "press" event moves the switch from OFF to ON.
+In fact, the "press" event moves the switch from OFF to ON.

 Back to our Java code, we just need a reference to the FSM engine and the event.